michelle-thaung/legendary-bassoon/README.md

-# WikiFruits by Purple Snake
+# FruitForBlogs by Purple Snake

 ### Roster:
-* Michelle Thaung (PM) - Frontend HTML files
+* Michelle Thaung (PM) - Frontend HTML files and Database Interactions
 * Pak Ming Lau - Webpage interactions
-* Yi Ling Wu - Database interactions
+* Yi Ling Wu - Frontend HTML files and Database Interactions

 ### Description:
-A Wiki about fruits!
+A blog page!
 What more do you want?

 ### Launch Codes: